 Cloudera Manager Agent hosts act as clients of a Cloudera Manager Server host, as in RPC client and server communications.
 The agent hosts require PEM certificates (you create them later in the process, as part of Level 3: Configuring the Cluster to Authenticate Agent Certificates).
 Hue, Impala, and other Python-based services also use PEM-formatted certificates and keys.
 Use OpenSSL to convert certificates from one format to the other.
 See How to Convert PEM to JKS and JKS to PEM for TLS/SSL Services and Clients for details.

 Step 1: Create Directory for Security Artifacts

 Distributing the certificates, keys, truststore—in short, all security artifacts used for TLS/SSL intra-cluster communications—is part of this and some subsequent processes.
-To keep things organized, Cloudera recommends that you create the directory and distribute and store artifacts when you receive them, even though they may not be immediately needed.
+To keep things organized, Cloudera recommends that you create the directory and distribute the artifacts when you receive them, even though they may not be immediately needed.

-The following table shows an example directory structure for the security artifacts created in the steps in this and subsequent sections.
-Use different names if you like, but for ease of deployment, use the same directory names across all hosts in the cluster.
+The following table shows the recommended directory structure for the security artifacts created in this and subsequent sections.
+Use your own names if you prefer but for ease of deployment use the same directory names across all hosts in the cluster.